martin-bach-oracle/database/23aifree/js-generic-json/json.md

 - **SODACollection**: Represents a collection of SODA documents.
 By default, collections allow JSON documents to be stored, and they add a default set of metadata to each document.
 This is recommended for most users.
 - **SODADocument**: Represents a document.
 Typically, the document content will be JSON.
 The document has properties including the content, a key, timestamps, and the media type.
 By default, document keys are automatically generated

 The code for this lab is very comprehensive.
-Rather than displaying just parts of it you will create the entire model in this step, followed by the call specification.
+Rather than displaying just parts of it you will create the entire module in this step, followed by the call specification.
 The various steps in the next task discuss the relevant functions of the module in detail.

+Begin by logging into Database Actions as EMILY, the switch to the JavaScript editor

 1. Begin this lab by creating the `SODA_API_LAB` JavaScript module:

     ```js
     <copy>
-    create or replace mle module soda_api_lab
-    language javascript as

     /**
      * Drop a collection in preparation of cleaning up
      * @param {string} collectionName the name of the collection to be dropped